 The new team members are part of the retailers’ Refugee Employment Program, run in partnership with Community Corporate, and come from a range of countries, including Afghanistan, the Congo, Burundi, Syria, and Ukraine.

 These new Australians have been hired in permanent roles at the CFC, with the majority becoming ‘personal shoppers’ who handpick and pack online orders for Woolworths’ customers from the facility’s wide range of fresh food and groceries.

-Woolworths’ Rochedale CFC opened in July this year, and has since recruited more than 700 team members who will support up to 30,000 home deliveries and Direct to boot Pick up windows a week for Woolworths customers across greater Brisbane.
+Woolworths’ Rochedale CFC opened in July this year and has since recruited more than 700 team members who will support up to 30,000 home deliveries and direct-to-booth pickup windows a week for Woolworths customers across greater Brisbane.

 “In the current job market, engaging our refugee communities is not only the right thing to do, but it’s an important source of untapped potential as we hire new team members to help us meet the growing needs of our customers.”

 Hon Andrew Giles MP, Minister for Immigration, Citizenship, and Multicultural Affairs, said: “This program is a prime example of the ways that Australia can become more welcoming and inclusive to refugees.

 “It is a reminder to us all—in cities, regions, business, and, of course, government—that we must strive to do better at welcoming new migrants and refugees into our communities.”

 Carmen Garcia, CEO of Community Corporate, which connects Woolworths Group with refugees and provides pre-employment training, said: “The leadership Woolworths Group has shown is driven by a genuine desire to build inclusive communities and support our refugees’ to create a better life for themselves and their families in Australia through financial independence.

 “What is so unique about this program is that hiring refugees is part of Woolworths Group’s strategic workforce plan.”